esignaturByScrive/DesktopApp_AutoUpdate/README.md

-### This is a repository for application releases only and does not contain amy code
+### This is a repository for application releases only and does not contain any code